Where Do Sea Glass Marbles Come From?

 But why?
 What is this magic that red sea glass casts upon beach-lovers?
 Why has it captured the hearts and imaginations of the sea glassing community for so long?

 Today, we’re going to explore those questions and more.
 Why is red sea glass so rare?
-What is its history and where are its origins?
-How is it used today, and how does one find it?
+What is its history?
+And most importantly, what are its origins?

-So let’s go back and see how it all started.
-And like many a prized thing, it begins with a legend...
+And like many a prized thing, it all begins with a legend...

 The History of Red Sea Glass: Ancient Legends